 E. Carmen Ramos is the Smithsonian American Art Museum’s acting chief curator and curator of Latinx art; she joined the museum’s staff in 2010.
 Since then, she has dramatically expanded the museum’s pioneering collection of Latinx art with an eye toward capturing the broad aesthetic and regional range of the field.
 Her research interests include modern and contemporary Latinx, Latin American and African American art.

-Ramos's most recent exhibition is ¡Printing the Revolution!
+Ramos's most recent exhibition is the landmark ¡Printing the Revolution!
 The Rise and Impact of Chicano Graphics, 1965 to Now (2021).
 Her other exhibitions also have made important contributions to the field.
 Tamayo: The New York Years (2017), was the first exhibition to explore the influences between major Mexican modernist Rufino Tamayo and the American art world.
 Down These Mean Streets: Community and Place in Urban Photography (2017) and Our America: The Latino Presence in American Art (2013) featured new acquisitions to SAAM’s collection.
 Both of these exhibitions won Awards for Excellence by the Association of Art Museum Curators.
 Ramos's exhibitions continually challenge the expectations of whose stories get told as “American” stories as well as give Latinx artists their place in American art history.

 Before joining the museum’s staff, Ramos was an assistant curator for cultural engagement at The Newark Museum and an independent curator.
 She has curated exhibitions such as “The Caribbean Abroad: Contemporary Artists and Latino Migration” (2003), which featured the work of Nicolas Dumit Estevez, Scherezade Garcia, Miguel Luciano and Juana Valdes, as well as projects with Franco Mondini-Ruiz, Freddy Rodríguez, Paul Henry Ramirez and Chakaia Booker, among others.